-We therefore need to give the impression of a regular ‘mug’ punter.
-We can do this by betting regularly on markets where there are no offers.
-We can lay our bets at the betting exchange to minimise our mug betting losses.
+You therefore need to give the impression of a regular ‘mug’ punter.
+You can do this by betting regularly on markets where there are no offers.
+You can lay your bets at the betting exchange to minimise your mug betting losses.

 It’s all about timing

-As matched bettors, we are organised, but it’s important that we appear the opposite.
+As a matched bettor, it’s best to be organised, but it’s important that you appear the opposite.
 Mug punters are spontaneous and will often place bets close to an event starting.